Why Color Matters in Your Home

 Your pop of color should be just that: a pop.
 Unless your personal style is incredibly quirky and colorful, you’ll want to keep the bold statements to a minimum to create a more refined image.
 Smaller spaces that are often ignored shouldn’t be slathered in white to make them appear bigger.
 In fact, these small spaces are the perfect place to add that vibrant burst of color that transforms your home because they naturally draw in the eye and grab the attention of anyone walking by.

 Make sure you’re judicious about the color as well as the placement and how many times it appears in a room so you don’t go overboard.
+Consider accent pillows and accessories when looking for simple pops of color to liven up your home.

 Tie It Together with Artwork

-Artwork is a wonderful way to tie the interior design of a room together while expressing some of your unique personality.
+Decorating with artwork is a wonderful way to tie the interior design of a room together while expressing some of your unique personality.
 Because art is so emotionally-charged, you’ll want to consider its purpose in the space, placement, and coordination with the color scheme.
 Alternately, if you have a large piece that you absolutely adore, you could design a room around the piece and let it inspire an entire space.